SparshDang/snake_game/README.md

 First install the pygame module then Run the snake.py file.

+To Pause Game press 'p' on your keyboard.

 SO ENJOY THIS GAME, YOU WILL LIKE IT VERY MUCH!!!!